Data Protected - Greece

 - In July 2019, PwC Business Solutions was fined €150,000 for processing employee personal data using the legal basis of consent, which was found to be an unsuitable legal basis (Decision no.26/2019 of the HDPA).

-Other enforcement action: The Hellenic Data Protection Authority has issued only a few decisions enforcing the GDPR.
+Other enforcement action: The Hellenic Data Protection Authority has issued several decisions enforcing the GDPR.
 Under decision no. 66/2018, the Authority imposed a sanction to a controller for unlawfully processing data for the purpose of sending advertising messages through mobile applications.
 Under decision no. 67/2018, the Authority imposed a sanction to a controller for a security breach.
 Under decisions no. 68 and 69/2018, the Authority imposed sanctions on banks for failing to submit a personal data breach notification within the statutory time period.
 Under decision no. 15/2019 the Authority imposed a sanction to a Greek Public Power Corporation for failing to satisfy the complainant’s request for access to his personal information on time.
 Under decision no. 16/2019, the Authority imposed a sanction on a controller that used the shared expenses receipts of the subject (which he acquired as manager of the apartment building), without informing him that it intended to further process his personal data for a purpose other than the one for which it was collected, in breach of the provisions of Article 13 (3) of the GDPR.
 Under decision no. 20/2019 the Authority imposed a sanction to Google LLC. for failing to delete hyperlinks by request of the complainant.
 Under decision no. 38/2019 the Authority imposed a sanction to Wind Hellas for failing to properly inform subjects about their rights under article 14 of the GDPR.
 Under decision 41/2019 the Authority imposed a sanction to the Hellenic Ministry of Shipping and Island Policy for failing to satisfy the complainant’s right to access.

 ePrivacy | Marketing and cookies